 The Industrial Engineering Technology major will prepare graduates with the technical and managerial skills necessary to develop, implement, and improve integrated systems that include people, materials, information , equipment, and energy.
 Graduates will be prepared for careers in system design, integration, manufacturing, and management.

 The Industrial Engineering Technology Major is accredited by ATMAE.

 All Industrial Engineering Technology students are required to complete the following required courses.
-Students also need to select nine (9) credit hours of Technical Electives in consultation with an advisor.
+Students must complete the coursework in major requirements and electives.

 Program Educational Objectives (PEO) for Industrial Engineering Technology

-1. Attain appropriate employment and practice successfully in an Industrial Engineering Technology related profession;
+1. Attain employment and practice successfully in an industrial engineering technology related profession;

 2. Work in multi-disciplinary teams providing technical knowledge and effective communication as engineering technologists;

 3. Remain technically current through continuous learning and self-improvement;